chrishales/pieflag/README.md

 Download the latest version of the source files from [here](https://github.com/chrishales/pieflag/releases/latest).

 Place the source files into a directory containing your measurement set.
-Add this directory to your ```PYTHONPATH```.
+Add the source file directory to your ```PYTHONPATH```.
 Without changing directories, open CASA and type
 ```
 os.system('buildmytasks')
 ```